Multiresonator quantum memory with atomic ensembles: Introduction

 The multiresonator QM is becoming an interesting physical system, since in it the quantum state of the signal pulse can be preserved for a long time in a system of spatially remote resonators.
-The study of the quantum properties of such a physical system is made possible by using individual field control in each of the resonators.
-In addition to the fundamental interest in similar quantum states \cite{lange2018entangl}, the availability of individual control of each resonator opens up new possibilities in the operation of such QM and its use in quantum processing.
-An important step in improving the capabilities of the multi-resonator QM is the development of methods for using atomic ensembles in it.
+The study of the quantum properties of such a physical system is made possible by using individual control of the fields stored in each resonator.
+In addition to the fundamental interest in similar quantum states \cite{lange2018entangl}, the availability of individual control of each resonator opens up new possibilities for using such QM in quantum information processing.
+An important step in improving the capabilities of the multiresonator QM is the development of methods for using atomic ensembles in it.
 This will increase both its lifetime and the number of stored photonic qubits.
+This hybrid QM will have a number of possibilities in controlling the interactions of photons with atoms, thanks to the use of strong coupling between neighboring miniresonators and with an external waveguide.
+The creation of such QM circuits is now becoming possible thanks to the advent of hybrid integrated quantum photonic circuits \cite{elshaari2020hybrid,bose2024anneal}.